 Always review your results with your co-workers and your director.
-Your PT program will include an evaluation for each of the five challenges for each test or analyte in the PT event and will detail the performance of each test system used by the laboratories enrolled with their program.
+Your PT program will include an evaluation for each of the challenges for each test or analyte in the PT event and will detail the performance of each test system used by the laboratories enrolled with their program.
 This must be done for all PT results, even those with passing scores.
-If you receive an 80% score, you must investigate why one of the five samples was outside the acceptable range of results.
-Document your investigation and what you did to correct the problem that caused the challenge failure.
+If you receive an 80% score, you must investigate why one of the samples was outside the range of acceptable results.
+Document your investigation and corrective action.

 If the laboratory has failed to obtain the acceptable score set by the PT program, the State Agency will recommend enforcement actions to the CMS Regional Office (RO) for failure to meet PT requirements for successful participation.